Judo: Use of judo at the Summer Paralympic Games

 Judo was introduced as a Paralympic sport at the 1988 Summer Paralympics in Seoul, with women's events contested for the first time at 2004 Summer Paralympics.

 Use of judo at the Commonwealth Games

 Judo was an optional sport included in the three editions of the Commonwealth Games: 1990 Commonwealth Games in Auckland, 2002 Commonwealth Games in Manchester and 2014 Commonwealth Games in Glasgow.
 From 2022, judo will become a core sport in the 22nd edition of the Commonwealth Games, in Birmingham and also the 23rd edition of the Commonwealth Games in Glasgow.

+In 2017, judo was introduced in the Commonwealth Youth Games starting with the 2017 Commonwealth Youth Games in Nassau.